 The great thing about the Sun Kosi, unlike other expedition rivers in Nepal, is that it is only a quick 3-hour drive from Kathmandu.

 On the Sun Kosi river, you'll get to camp on pristine white sandy beaches.
 Tents and camping equipment travel down the river in waterproof bags on a cargo raft and are put up each afternoon.
 The camp is then dismantled every morning as you travel farther down the river.

 There will be no electricity or wifi along the route, so solar charges are recommended to keep your camera batteries charged.
 You can, however, get mobile signal for the majority of the trip.

-For your meals, you will be pleasantly surprised at the astounding meals your raft guides can russle up over gas stoves and open fires.
+For your meals, you will be pleasantly surprised at the astounding meals your raft guides can rustle up over gas stoves and open fires.
 All the food and kitchen travels down with the cargo raft.
-You can expect cooked breakfasts, salads, pastas, Dal Bhat (the local speciality), steaks, lasagna and curries to name a few!
+You can expect cooked breakfasts, salads, pasta, Dal Bhat (the local specialty), steaks, lasagna, and curries to name a few!

 Most itineraries are around 7-9 days.
 The suggested itinerary, below, is offered by GRG's Adventure Kayaking.